Alcohol

 • Don't be forced into drinking too quickly or get involved in drinking games.

-• Don't leave your drink unattended and always make sure you watch your drink being opened / poured, this will avoid someone spiking it.
+• Don't leave your drink unattended and always make sure you watch your drink being opened/poured; this will avoid someone spiking it.

-• Make sure you know how you're getting home before you leave the pub / club.
+• Make sure you know how you're getting home before you leave the pub/club.

-• If someone is suffering bad effects like vomiting, convulsions, unconsciousness - put them in the recovery position and call for medical assistance immediately.
+• Look after your friends if they are drunk and vulnerable.
+If someone becomes un unconsciousness - put them in the recovery position and call for medical assistance immediately.

 short term effects